vragovvolo/Petrinex/README.md

 ## Testing

 - As this is mainly designed to run in Databricks, we use an actual spark connection to run any spark unit tests.
+- The tests are run in Serverless to replicate a full serverless workflow.